barry-ha/Griduino/docs/ASSEMBLY.md

 <h3>Step 9: Installing Feather M4 Express</h3>

 The Feather comes with two 16-pin header strips loose in the package.
 Take one 16-pin strip and break off 4 pins so it exactly matches the Feather's pinout: one 12-pin strip, and one 16-pin strip.

+Keep the small 4-pin piece that you separated.
+We'll use all of them later: two pins for the barometric sensor, two pins for the display.

 Put the header strips into the PCB; this ensures precise alignment.
 The long end of the pins go down into the breadboard; the short end goes into the Feather's PCB.
 (Actually the long pins can go up *or* down, it doesn't matter.
 We like them down for a more tidy appearance from the top.)